AnisaAyu219/manajemen_pemasaran_pemesanan_perumahan/README.md

-## 📌 Aplikasi Manajemen Pemasaran dan Pemesanan Perumahan
+## 📌 Housing Marketing and Booking Management Application

 ### 🚧 Problem Statement
 In Sobo Asri Housing, the marketing process relies solely on printed brochures, which limits access to detailed information about available housing units.